Ebazhanov/linkedin-skill-assessments-quizzes/kotlin/kotlin-quiz.md

 #### Q65.
 What is the execution order of init blocks and properties during initialization?

 - [ ] All of the properties are executed in order of appearance, and then the init blocks are executed.
-- [ ] The init blocks and properties are executed in the same order they appear in the code.
+- [x] The init blocks and properties are executed in the same order they appear in the code. ([reference](https://kotlinlang.org/docs/classes.html#constructors))
 - [ ] All of the init blocks are executed in order of appearance, and then the properties are executed.
 - [ ] The order of execution is not guaranteed, so code should be written accordingly.